 Boilers are another common heating system.
 They send hot water or steam through pipes to provide heating.
 While this enables you to practice zoned heating and cooling, they are also significantly more expensive to install and cost more money to run.

-The reason why furnaces and boilers are known as central heating systems are because the heat is generated in a central area of the home and then distributed throughout the house.
+The reason why furnaces and boilers are known as central heating systems is because the heat is generated in a central area of the home and then distributed throughout the house.

 3. Heat Pump